Parish of Stair

 which is copyright of the Great Britain Historical GIS Project and the University of Portsmouth

 Since 1900 and probably long before, Pant was a dairy farm, providing butter and cheese for Barskimming Estate.
 The living room was the dairy where the cows were milked and the main bedroom upstairs was the cheese maturing room.
 We have a plan of the house prior to the current renovation showing these rooms.

 Pant farm was tenanted to a number of farmers:

-- The Mair family (in 1850s and 1860s)
+- The Mair family – in 1850s and 1860s

-- The Ramsey family, for around 70 years, from late 1860s to early 1940s.
+- The Ramsay family, for nearly 70 years – from 1865 to 1941

-- The Rennie family, for 20 years, from 1941 to 1961
+- The Rennie family, from 1941 to 1961

+The Rennie family tenanted Pant Farm for 20 years from 1941.
 Jack Rennie was a well-known cattle breeder and had a famous herd of Pedigree Ayrshire milk cows.
 Jack’s breeding influence was not only in the UK but throughout the world, via live cattle and semen exports.
 The Pant and Brocklehill bloodlines had and still do have a huge influence in countries such as Zimbabwe, South Africa, Australia, New Zealand, Brazil and Kenya, where Ayrshires are now hitting the three million mark.